-Cryogenic deflashing for plastic parts is an automated batch process that removes mold flash, excess material that affects surface quality and can cause problems with sealing, sealing, and assembly.
+Cryogenic deflashing for plastic parts is an automated batch process that removes mold flash, excess material that affects surface quality and can cause problems with sealing and assembly.
 During cryogenic deflashing, molded parts are put in a perforated drum, subjected to cryogenic temperatures, and blasted with plastic media.
 The cryogen, a gaseous nitrogen, embrittles the flash.
 The blast media, a cryogenic-grade polycarbonate, is non-abrasive and removes the flash without impacting critical part tolerances or surface finish.

 Why Do Plastic Parts Have Mold Flash?